docksal/docksal/docs/content/stack/configuration-labels.md

 ### io.docksal.virtual-port

-Assign to which port on the destination container to route web requests to, e.g. for node app that exposes port 3000
+Assign to which port on the destination container to route web requests, e.g., for node app that exposes port 3000

 ```yaml
     labels: